reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-import-csv-file-specialcharacters.md

 Special characters e.g. — from excel turning into � powershell by default if no encoding parameters are used

-## The Solution: Specifying Encoding
+## Solution: Use Encoding parameter

 To resolve this issue, you can specify the encoding of the CSV file using the -Encoding parameter in the Import-Csv cmdlet.
 For many Western languages, the ansi encoding option can correctly handle special characters.